Getting the most of git (and RStudio)

 • You don’t have write permission on the repo.

 The second situation is common when contributing to strangers’ projects, such as fixing bugs in open source packages.
 In this case, you need to first fork the repository, which creates a remote repository linked to your GitHub account to which you will have complete access.
 Now you work in this fork using the normal workflow: modify, add, commit and push.
-But for your changes to be integrated into the original repository, you need to create a pull request (or PR).
-This will let the owner of the original repo know that you made some changes that you think should be merged.
+But for your changes to be integrated into the original repository, you need to create a pull request (or PR) in the original repo.
+This will let the owner of the original repo know that you made some changes that you think should be added to the project.
 The owner can then accept, reject or ask for modifications.
 Once they accept your pull request, your modifications will be safe in the original repository.

 Concep model of the remote workflow.
 A foreign remote repository can be forked to an owned remote repository with a “fork”.
 The remote repository is copied into a local repository with a “clone”.
 Files inside the local repository and the remote repository are synced with push and pull.
 The owned remote repository can be merged into the foreign remote repository with a pull request.

-As a fun example will collaborate with the recently open Flametree galley and do some pull request on the way.
+As a fun example will collaborate with my ringtone collection and do some pull request on the way.

 Fork the repository